LDN Tech Week @ Net-A-Porter & Yoox

 In his final points, Alex stated that with PORTER magazine, they are always aiming to combine “the intimacy of the page, with the instant gratification that tech provides”.
 A quote that we personally loved.

 The panel portion of the evening was also really interesting.

 Chaired by freelance journalist Sarah Shearman and featuring Tess Macleod-Smith (VP of publishing and media at NAP), Madi Weland Solomon (Senior Manager at Optimy Advisors), and Chei Amlani (Head of Digital Publishing at the Daily Telegraph).
 They covered topics ranging from the progression of publications into digital, the impact this has on their companies and their readers, how data is a key player in shaping content, and how the growth of VR and augmented reality might change the publishing playing field for all.

-It was a great evening, in a fab venue, with a panel who really knew their stuff.
-To hear their thoughts on the growth of digital content, and how the future is looking for publications, left us thinking about how our product can really fit into all of this.
+It was a great evening in a fantastic venue with a panel who really knew their stuff.
+To hear their thoughts on the growth of digital content and how the future is looking for publications, left us thinking about how our product can really fit into all of this.
 We’re feeling very inspired, and we’re excited to see how the digitisation of content continues.